 f you haven't passed Hunter Education yet and you plan to hunt with your own licenses and tags this fall, you need to get in a class now!
 Oregon's Hunter Education course is required for all first-time hunters under the age of 18.
 It's hard to find a class by fall, so don't wait!
-For information about enrolling in a Hunter Education program, call 503-947-6028, extension 6015, or log on at: myodfw.com
+For information about enrolling in a Hunter Education program, visit myodfw.com